praslko/ethereumproject/README.md

 ### Story 12

-#### Title: Bounty Executor (Job Hunter) - Collect Bounty Reward (i.e. a job hunter whose work for a bounty has been accepted by bounty issuer, should be able to collect reward)
+#### Title: Job Hunter - Collect Bounty Reward (i.e. a job hunter whose work for a bounty has been accepted by job poster, should be able to collect reward)

 #### Description:
 	Login as someone other than contract owner.
-Enter numeric value in "Bounty ID" & "Bounty Execution ID" fields.
+Enter numeric value in "Bounty ID" & "Bounty Work ID" fields.
 Click Collect Bounty Reward button.
-Ether should get 	transferred from contract to the bounty executor (i.e. to the job hunter).
+Ether should get transferred from contract to the to the job hunter.
 Click Refresh this page button.

 #### Acceptance Criteria:

 Total count of bounties should remain unchanged.
 Status of bounty for which was accepted should remain as Closed.
 Reward value of bounty for which was work was accepted should remain unchanged

-Checking Bounty Work details (refer to story #10) should show that reward eligibility of job hunter has changed from a non-zero value to 0 (because ether has been transferred already and no more ether pertaining to this execution remains to be transferred to job hunter)
+Checking Bounty Work details (refer to story #10) should show that reward eligibility of job hunter has changed from a non-zero value to 0 (because ether has been transferred already and no more ether pertaining to this work submission remains to be transferred to job hunter)

 Trying to collect reward for a work that logged in user has not submitted should result in error